Predicting Network Controllability Robustness: A Convolutional Neural Network Approach: Network Controllability

-where $N_D$ is the number of external control inputs (driver nodes) needed to retain the network controllability after the occurrence of an attack to the network, and $N$ is the current network size, which does not change during an edge-removal attack but would be reduced by a node-removal attack.
+where $N_D$ is the number of driver nodes needed to retain the network controllability after the occurrence of an attack to the network, and $N$ is the current network size, which does not change during an edge-removal attack but would be reduced by a node-removal attack.
 Under this measure, the smaller the $n_D$ value is, the more robust the network controllability will be.

-Recall that a network is considered to be sparse if the number of edges $M$ (or the number of nonzero elements of the adjacency matrix) is much smaller than the possible maximum number of edges, $M_{max}$.
+Recall that a network is sparse if the number of edges $M$ (or the number of nonzero elements of the adjacency matrix) is much less than the possible maximum number of edges, $M_{max}$.
 For a directed network, $M_{max}$ can be calculated by

 Practically, if $M/M_{max}\leq 0.05$, then it is considered as a sparse network.

 For state controllability, if the adjacency matrix $A$ of the network is sparse, the number $N_D$ of driver nodes can be calculated by \cite{Yuan2013NC}